- Parents Home

 What Is Spondylolysis?

 Spondylolysis is a very common cause of lower back pain in kids, teens, and young adults.
-It usually heals quickly with rest and physical therapy.
+It usually heals with rest and physical therapy.
 Surgery usually isn't needed.

 How Does Spondylolysis Happen?